 • Patience (about two weeks)

-When you eat citrus fruit simply save the rinds.
+• When you eat citrus fruit simply save the rinds.
 Slice them into thin, long strips.
 Place the strips in an air tight container and cover them with pure white vinegar.
 How much?
 It really depends on how much cleaner you want to make.
 If you are looking to fill an old bottle with your new homemade cleaner, measure out enough vinegar to fill half the bottle.
 It is important to have a good vinegar cleaning ratio.

-Mix the vinegar/citrus liquid 50/50 with water.
+• Mix the vinegar/citrus liquid 50/50 with water.
 I used distilled simply as part of an effort to ensure my mixture won’t go bad sooner than I use it.
 Also, if you find the vinegar smell is too strong, you can use more water, too.
 Please note: Regular kitchen vinegar works you do not need a stronger or special vinegar for this all purpose cleaner.